Fish With Human-Like Teeth Found In Arizona Lake

 — KSL (@KSLcom) March 24, 2017

-Although the Arizona fisherman said that the pacu tried to bite him, pacus are herbivores and aren’t considered a threat to humans, National Geographic reports.
-Their human-like teeth are strong so their bite would be painful but they hardly ever bite people.
+Although the Arizona fisherman said that the pacu tried to bite him, pacus are herbivores and aren’t considered a threat to humans, according to National Geographic.
+Their human-like teeth are strong, so their bite would be painful, but they hardly ever bite people.
 But they do sometimes eat other fish, decimate the other species and potentially spread disease and/or parasites.